shotgunsoftware/shotgrid_api_ruby/README.md

 ### Schema

-Those calls allow to inspect the schema for a shotgun site.
+Those calls allow to inspect the schema for a shotgrid site.

 #### Entity